 Getting Your Credit Score Ready for Garden Communities Florida

 Whether you are a first-time renter or a regular renter, you need to have a good credit score.
-A credit check is required to rent an apartment in Florida and in other states.
+A credit check is required to move into an apartment in Florida and in other states.
 By passing the check, you show the landlord that you are good with money, and that you can keep up with the rent.
-If you have a poor credit score you will probably fail the check, and your application will be rejected.
+If you have a poor credit score you will probably fail the check, and your application for a lease will be rejected.

 The good news is that there are many ways you can boost your credit score.
 Use the following tips to check and improve your credit score before applying for apartments.

 Grab a Credit Report & Report Errors

 The first step is to see where you credit score stands now.
 You can get three free credit reports each year, one from each of the primary credit bureaus.
 Experian, Equifax, and TransUnion keep records of your financial history, so request a report from one of them.

 Once you get your credit report, take some time to review it thoroughly.
 Report any inconsistencies or mistakes you find, as these can hurt your credit score.
 Taking care of these errors as soon as possible will do you a lot of good in the long run.

 If there are no mistakes, review the areas that are hurting your score the most.
 That way, you know where you need to improve before you apply for an apartment contract.

 The easiest way to keep a good credit score is by paying your bills on time.
 This is not limited to your credit card bills; this also includes your utility bills, loans, and other types of payments.

 If you have any late payments, your credit score will drop to reflect that.
 This is why you should take care of them now.
 Late payments will not impact your credit score forever, and your credit score will recover as you make them up.

 To keep this from being an issue, create reminders on your calendar or phone so you know when to make payments.
 Consider opting for automatic payments if you want to make the process easier for yourself.